Enalean/tuleap-documentation-en/languages/en/user-guide/my-personal-dashboard/project-milestones.rst

 Integration with TestManagement
 ```````````````````````````````

-If TestMangament is configured, there are more additional information:
+If TestManagement is configured, there are more additional information:

 * A pie chart to display the number of each tests classified by status.
 * A link to go to test campaigns of each sprints.